Ralim/IronOS/README.md

 # Upgrading your ts100 iron
 This is completely safe, if it goes wrong just put the .hex file from the official website onto the unit and your back to the old firmware.
 Downloads for the hex files to flash are available on the [releases page.](https://github.com/Ralim/ts100/releases)
+**You will need a windows computer (7,8,10 tested), using the normal windows explorer to load the firmware.
+The bootloader does not appear to work under mac or linux at the moment.**

 1. Hold the button closest to the tip, and plug in the USB to the computer.
 2. The unit will appear as a USB drive.